nils-mathieu/piscine-rust/module-00.md

 * 2004 is leap year.
 * 2003 is a common year.
 * February has 29 days on leap years, but 28 on common years.
-* Other month have the correct number of days on both leap and common years.
+* Other months have the correct number of days on both leap and common years.

-## Exercise 06: String Pattern Match
+## Exercise 06: String Pattern Compare

 ```txt
 turn-in directory: